Published in Criminal Law on May 5, 2022.

 For instance, if there was an injury to a child or there was a death in the family.
 In cases where the violation can be explained due to extenuating circumstances, the judge is far more likely to let the probationer off with a warning.

 In a number of circumstances, judges will simply do whatever a probation agent recommends.
 In other cases, an aggressive prosecutor may recommend a stiff sentence.

 In either case, it is necessary to have an experienced probation attorney help mitigate any damage that a violation will do.

 Judges can be liberal or conservative and among them, there are certain crimes that they may take a hardline stance on.

 An effective defense attorney understands the judges’ predispositions and can effectively argue a position that will resonate with them.

 It’s incredibly important that you have an experienced defense lawyer advocating for you.
 In addition, if the judge is not in a particularly good mood that day, it could impact how he perceives your violation.

 Talk to an Indianapolis Criminal Defense Attorney

-If you are charged with violating probation, have an attorney on your side who knows the prosecutors, the judge, and can effectively argue on your behalf will produce far better results than going it alone.
+If you are charged with violating a probation sentence, having a legal team on your side who knows the prosecutors, and the judge, and can effectively argue on your behalf will produce far better results than handling it alone.